butaixianran/Blender-Auto-Dance-Camera/README.md

 # Update Log
+## 2.4.2
+* Allow "use beat file" and "use selected camera" be checked together.

 ## 2.4.1
 * Bug fixed: When there is no enough frame rest to generate another camera movement, set last camera movement to end frame.